-The 21-page complaint, submitted by personal injury lawyer Elliot Taub, comes with blistering language against Kennedy, accusing him of ignoring calls not to move Bo, intentionally twisting Lane's arm when she tried to keep a stairwell door on the ward shut as he left with the baby, and of intentionally kicking Luciano at the doorway when she reached for the infant.
+The 21-page complaint, submitted by personal injury lawyer Elliot Taub, comes with blistering language against Kennedy, accusing him of ignoring calls not to move Bo, intentionally twisting Lane's arm when she tried to keep a stairwell door on the ward shut as he left with the baby and of intentionally kicking Luciano at the doorway when she reached for the infant.

 Kennedy's side has adamantly denied that he intentionally harmed the nurses, calling his contact with Luciano as an instinctive response to protect his baby, and denying that he twisted Lane's arm.

-The nurses are suing Kennedy for $100,000 each in punitive damages, unspecified amounts for the other complaints, and legal fees.
+The nurses are suing Kennedy for $100,000 each in punitive damages, unspecified amounts for the other complaints and legal fees.

-The civil suit is the latest chapter in a nearly 11-month-old saga.
+The civil suit is the latest chapter in a nearly 11-month saga.
 In connection with the disputes, Kennedy was charged with, and acquitted of, one misdemeanor count of child endangerment and two non-criminal violation counts of harassment.

-Responding to news of the lawsuit, Kennedy and his wife, Molly, blasted the nurses in a statement.
+Responding to news of the lawsuit, Kennedy and his wife Molly blasted the nurses in a statement.

-"It is disturbing to us that Northern Westchester Hospital would employee people like this.
+"It is disturbing to us that Northern Westchester Hospital would employ people like this.
 We are horrified that we ever trusted NWH or these nurses to care for our newborn babies.
 Cari Luciano and Anna Lane lied on January 7th to cover up their bizarre and inappropriate behavior, including violently trying to grab our son.
 They were exposed as liars at the trial last month.
 They are now shamefully continuing their lies in order to extort money from our family.
 Just as we did at the trial, we will resist this gross display of greed, and not cede any ground to liars and extortionists."